bellaliu2023/The-Physics-Grid/target-audience/Junior-Student.md

 **R=V/I**

 where R stands for resistance, V stands for electric potential difference across the component and I stands for the current passing through it.
 This formula indicates that with fixed potential difference across, the current intensity will be inversely proportional to the resistance in the current.
+This formula is applicable to **pure resistance circuits**, that is, when there are only resistance elements and the resistance value is constant.

 Besides the normal resistors with fixed resistances, there are also some other kinds of resistors that are commonly used in a circuit.